lvgl/lvgl/docs/porting/display.rst

 As usual, monochrome displays support partial, full, and direct rendering modes as well.
 In full and direct modes, the buffer size should be large enough for the whole screen, meaning ``(horizontal_resolution x vertical_resolution / 8) + 8`` bytes.
+As LVGL can not handle fractional width make sure to round the horizontal resolution to 8- (For example 90 to 96)

 User data
 ---------